SPRINKLER RETROFITS

 • San Francisco’s 12-year timeline is moderate and mainstream compared to these cities.

-• There are cheaper or equivalent alternatives to sprinklers.
+There are cheaper or equivalent alternatives to sprinkler retrofitting.

 FACT: